 The application of biotechnology to agriculturally important crop species has traditionally used breeding to induce the exchange of genetic material between two parent plants, increasing yield, disease resistance, and product quality.
 Produces offspring with desirable traits such as improvement.
-The exchange of genetic material by conventional breeding requires that the two plants to be bred (bred) be the same or closely related species.
+The exchange of genetic material by conventional breeding requires that the two plants to be bred the same or closely related species.
 Such active plant breeding has resulted in the development of superior plant varieties much faster than would result from random mating in the wild.
 However, traditional methods of gene exchange are limited to mating between the same or very closely related species.
 It can take a considerable amount of time to achieve the desired results.
 Modern biotechnology significantly improves accuracy, reduces the time it takes to make these changes to plant properties, and significantly improves the potential source for obtaining the desired properties.

-In the 1970s, a series of complementary progressions provided in the field of molecular biology scientists has the ability to easily move DNA between the more relevant organisms.
-Today, these recombinant DNA techniques have achieved steps including DNA containing one or more specific genes from almost any organism, including systems, animals, bacteria or viruses, and specific harvest types.
-Application of recombinant DNA technology has often been called genetic engineering.
-Modified or transformed organic organisms using modern genetic exchange techniques are commonly referred to as Genetically Engineered Organisms (GEOS).
+In the 1970's, a series of complementary progressions provided in the field of molecular biology scientists has the ability to easily move DNA between the more relevant organisms.
+Today, these recombinant DNA techniques have achieved steps including DNA containing one or more specific genes from almost any organism, including systems, animals, bacteria or viruses, and specific DNA harvest types.
+Application of recombinant technology has often been called genetic engineering.
+Modified or transformed organic organisms using modern genetic exchange techniques are commonly referred to as genetically engineered organisms (GMOS).
 However, the progeny of the traditional cross between two creatures is also "genetically modified" for one genotype of contributing parents.
-Plants that are genetically modified with recombinant DNA techniques for introducing genes from the same or other species are also known as transgenic plants, and certain genes are known as transgenes.
-Not all GMOs include the use of cross-spative genetic exchange.
-Recombinant DNA techniques can also be used to transmit genes between different types of different types, or to modify one or more expression of a particular plant gene, it enhance the expression of the disease resistant gene.
+Plants that are genetically modified with recombinant DNA techniques for introducing genes from the same or other species are also known as transgenic plants, and certain genes are known as known transgenes.
+It is not all GMOs include the use of cross-spative genetic exchange.
+Recombinant DNA techniques can also be used to transmit genes between different types of different types, or to modify one or more expression of a particular plant gene.
+Enhance the expression of the disease resistant gene.
 Application of recombinant DNA technology to promote genetic exchange in crops has some advantages over traditional breeding methods.
-Since the exchange is only a specific gene identified as a useful feature to be transferred to the receiver system, only a single (or high, pair), only a specific gene is still more accurately more accurately more accurately .
+Since the exchange is only a specific gene identified as a useful feature to be transferred to the receiver system, only a single (or high, pair), only a specific gene is still more accurately more accurately more accurately.
 As a result, there is no need for auxiliary strike, and there is no unwanted function that must be eliminated in the next generation as well as the breeding of conventional plants.
 The application of recombinant DNA technology for plant varieties also allows for faster development of varieties that contain new and desirable features.
-In addition, the specific gene to be transmitted also is also known in the genetic change that occurs to produce the desired characteristics.
+In addition, the specific gene to be transmitted also is also known in the genetic change that occurs to produce the desired characteristics, which is conventional if the basic basis of the features introduced at all are known.
+It is known that it is not a case of breeding methods.
+Finally, it may be overall and other organisms of genetic skills in all biological organisms and the overall and other organisms of genetic skills.
+The ability to transfer to the selected recipient may be genetically permeated or used in other organisms.